CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 ## Architectural Decisions

-Going out from the level where we already made the strategic plan, mapped the subdomains, understood the relations, what are now the architectural decisions we have to take?

-Do we have to take the architectural decisions before the design ones?
-Depend on the architectural decision, there are some cases that the longer we take, the better, however, there are some decisions we need to make as soon as possible.
+After completing the strategic planning, mapping the subdomains, and understanding their relationships, what architectural decisions need to be made next?
+Should architectural decisions come before design decisions?
+It depends.
+Some architectural decisions benefit from being delayed, while others must be made as early as possible.

-For example, which database are going to use?
-This is an expensive decision because, let's take X (Twitter) as an example, it used a MySQL database and after a certain time, it had to change its architecture to comply with the changes needed by the growth of the app, and because of the changes caused by the DB (e.g. more intermediate servers for some process that were more costly, synchronizations, replicas, etc), which caused a big impact in the app architecture.
+For example, deciding which database to use is a critical decision.
+Choosing poorly can have lasting consequences.
+Take X (Twitter) as an example: it initially used a MySQL database but eventually had to evolve its architecture to meet scalability needs.
+This transition introduced complexity—such as additional intermediate servers, costly processes, synchronizations, and replicas—which heavily impacted the system's architecture.

-Sometimes, having a monolith application — one that holds the whole code in one project, and having an app with micro-services — instead of having everything in one code, the application is divided in many projects with small separate services that communicate with each other, in some applications, it may not be an architectural decision, but simply deciding to break down a monolith, in different modules and if it didn't caused any impact on the code or performance, that was simply broken down for load balancing (e.g. one part of the system has a big demand but is not so critic and another one has a lower demand but is more critic than other, but both of them need to be isolated), eventually, we end up changing this architecture but it didn't cause any big impact.

-Basically it's not: "A B C options are architectural decisions and if it is D E F options it is design decision".
-It's not so 'Black in White', those decision are not so clear.
-For example, defining asynchronous processes like a message events queueing can be architectural (and normally is, because there is a one based in events, called event driven architecture , let's take a shopping cart as an example, they all work if messaging systems, meaning that they are long and complex processes, using these systems to model these flows in an order finish process).
+Choosing between a monolithic application and a microservices architecture is another example.
+In some cases, splitting a monolith into modules is not truly an architectural change if it doesn't affect code or performance significantly.
+It could simply be a load balancing decision—for instance, isolating a high-demand but less critical component from a lower-demand yet more critical one.
+In these cases, architecture evolves without major disruption.

+In short, it's not as simple as saying, "A, B, and C are architectural decisions, and D, E, and F are design decisions."
+The distinction isn't black and white.
+For example, defining asynchronous processing through message queues can be considered an architectural decision, especially when following an event-driven architecture—common in complex flows like a shopping cart checkout process.

-To choose a program language is also an important architectural decision, because it's going to influence the paradigm, architecture and code artifacts we are going to use, all of this is going to be impacted by the chosen languages.
+Choosing a programming language is also a major architectural decision because it impacts the coding paradigm, design patterns, and artifacts you'll use.

-However, delaying infrastructure decision can be interesting, such as choosing a database — if we delay to choose it, we bring the question of "How am i going to develop my application without choosing a database?".
-This would make us think in the question of "Why do i need the database to define how the business work?", because the client is going to describe the business to us, and won't even mention the MySQL, for example, he doesn't even know that non relational dbs exist, he just knows about how the business work.
-By talking to the client and model the business, we are modelling how the business work and not how the data is going to be stored in the entity relationship model.
-Therefore, delaying the db choice, we can delay its inclusion into the project and work with a model that is not necessarily bounded to the persistence framework.

-Doing this, can arise some questions, like "How am i going to do the hibernate mapping", and maybe we do not do this mapping inside of our model, maybe we can create a separate model, only with public attributes, even without a getters or setters, just to throw random data inside this "dumb" model and send to the database.

-Therefore, delaying infrastructure choice, may "bring us a light" of how much we should implement parts of the business without having a dependency from the infrastructure or a specific database model.
-By taking an example app as an example, let's say we have an A module, and a B module, one architectural restriction would be saying that the A module depends on the B module, meaning that inside the A module, we have imports that point to classes or elements that are inside the b module.
-However, inside the B module, we can't have imports that point to A, and this would be a defined restriction of "In any circumstances we can have, inside module B, imports that point to A".
-Not creating a physical barrier that prevent this from happening, would increase the chances of this happening, so creating one, is a good choice.

-That is an example of architectural decision, and a guideline one is, for example, telling the team "Guys, we are going to work in a project with anemic models, where we create classes with private attributes, and getters and setters methods", this is anemic because it's a project practically without business logic, simple, registrations and for us doesn't make sense bringing into the model, rules that simply does not exist for working with it.
-Even if the name "anemic" is ugly, for this project makes sense.

-Another case is, saying that we'll work with a rich model, that have business rules inside of it.
-Architectural guidelines can be the language, the paradigm, rich model or anemic model, if it's an architecture oriented to use cases, the direction of the dependencies (e.g. who depends in what? a on b or b on a?)

-If we start looking in the design level, we'll start entering in aspects that are tu
+On the other hand, delaying infrastructure decisions, like selecting a database, can be advantageous.
+It forces us to
+reflect: "How can I develop the business logic without tying it directly to a specific database?"
+After all, the client won't tell us, "Use MySQL"—they'll describe their business processes.
+Modeling the business should focus on behavior, not on how the data will be stored.

+Delaying database decisions encourages a cleaner separation between business logic and persistence.
+Instead of immediately thinking about Hibernate mappings, we might design a separate, simple model with public attributes—no getters, setters, or database dependencies—just to transfer data to the persistence layer.

+This way, we implement business processes without being tightly coupled to infrastructure concerns.

+Another example of an architectural decision is setting module dependency rules.
+Suppose we have module A and module B.
+We might establish a rule that A can depend on B, but B must never depend on A. Creating physical barriers (such as separate build artifacts) can help enforce this rule and prevent accidental violations.

+Similarly, architectural guidelines might define whether the project will use an anemic domain model (simple classes with private attributes, getters, and setters, and little to no business logic) or a rich domain model (classes encapsulating oth data and behavior).
+Even though "anemic" sounds negative, for simple CRUD applications, it might make perfect sense.

+Other architectural guidelines include choosing the programming language, paradigm, domain model style, use-case-driven development, and dependency directions (e.g., A depends on B, not vice versa).

+When we move into the design level, we focus on more practical concerns:

+.
+Which architectural patterns will we adopt?
+Layered architecture?
+Hexagonal architecture?
+CQRS (Command Query Responsibility
+Segregation)?

+.
+Which design patterns best suit the project?

+All these choices are applied within the bounded contexts, where each bounded context defines its own rules and decisions.
+Some projects might benefit from CQRS; others won't.

+In the tactical phase, we leave the global view behind and dive deep into each bounded context.
+For example, in the Inspection context, we might have an Engineer entity and a RevisionInspection entity.
+We model data and business flows based on real-world operations.

+For instance, an engineer might tell us:

+.
+The first inspection covers all items.

+.
+A second, follow-up inspection should only check previously non-compliant items.

+This real-world input affects our design.
+Instead of reloading all inspection data, we create a flow that loads only the non-compliant items, saving the engineer time.
+We design these flows into application services (AS) inside the bounded context, reflecting real business practices.